mpampuch/nextflow-notes/README.md

 }
 ```

-By default, nextflow expects a shell script in the script block.
+By default, Nextflow expects a shell script in the script block.

 > [!NOTE]
 > Since Nextflow uses the same Bash syntax for variable substitutions in strings, Bash environment variables need to be escaped using the `\` character.
 The escaped version will be resolved later, returning the task directory (e.g. `work/7f/f285b80022d9f61e82cd7f90436aa4/`), while `$PWD` would show the directory where you're running Nextflow.